Skip to content

 This feature requires Rapise 6.6+.

-If you have a test set that contains several test cases and failure of some test case makes further execution of the test set unwanted you may do this by returning exit code -99 from the failed test.
-It can be done via WScript.Quit(-99) statement.
+If you have a test set that contains several test cases, and if the failure of one test case makes further execution of the test set undesirable, you can achieve this by returning exit code -99 from the failed test.
+This can be done via the WScript.Quit(-99) statement.

 Using RapiseLauncher

 RapiseLauncher is a separate application that installs with Rapise.
-It allows you to remotely schedule the automated tests in SpiraTest and have RapiseLauncher automatically invoke the tests according to the schedule.
+It allows you to remotely schedule automated tests in SpiraTest, and allows RapiseLauncher to automatically invoke the tests according to the schedule.

 Configuring RapiseLauncher

-RapiseLauncher installs along with the main Rapise application.
-You may launch it from Rapise using main menu Tools > Rapise Launcher.
+RapiseLauncher is installed alongside the main Rapise application.
+You can launch it from Rapise using the main menu Tools > Rapise Launcher.

 It can also be found in the Start > Programs > Inflectra program folder: